This spot has been added by

 The pillars support an important lionfish population.

-The area visited by the dolphins extends between the pipeline and the Dolphin Reef enclosure (see map).
-It includes sandy bottoms punctuated by coral heads.
-About 50m from the pipeline, large pillars stick out of the water (↕26-30ft/8-10m).
-Their submerged part, encrusted with hard corals and beautiful examples of Dendronephthya, attracts lots of fish.
+The area visited by the dolphins extends between the pipeline and the Dolphin Reef enclosure, but most of the time they are seen along the enclosure (see map).
+This area includes sandy bottoms punctuated by coral heads.
+About 55 yards from the pipeline, large pillars stick out of the water (↕26-30ft).
+The submerged parts of the pillars, encrusted with hard corals and beautiful examples of Dendronephthya, attract lots of fish.

 Bottlenose dolphin in Eilat